Blue Ridge Parkway - Section 3

-Contains one of the most photogenic waterfalls in the area.
+This recreation area contains one of the most photogenic waterfalls in the entire region.
 Named for historic meadows along the Parkway.
 This is the last stretch of Parkway along the Blue Ridge before it heads into the higher, interior mountain ranges.

 - Picnic Area